heig-fablab/fablab-manager/README.md

 I cropped every image in square with this online free editor: \
 https://pixlr.com/fr/x/

+#### User Accounts
+To develop backend the best thing is to add yourself as a user in the User seeder and at to yourself the roles that you want to test. \
+To just test some routes without any problem, just add yourself admin role. \
+Be carefull about the thing that you always need to have client role to perform any actions.

 ### Other usefully things

 ### IDE Recommendations